-Even when you send in a claim with all information listed above, BCBSAZ may need to request medical or dental records or coordination of benefits information (explained in the section Coordination of Benefits) to make a coverage determination.
+Even when you send in a claim with all information listed above, BCBSAZ may need to request medical or dental records to make a coverage determination.
 If BCBSAZ has requested medical records or other information from a third party, BCBSAZ will stop processing the claim while the request is pending.
 BCBSAZ may deny a claim if the requested records are not provided by the requested deadline.